matiascr/etiquette/README.md

 }
 ```

-Not only are the methods available and functional, but the provided
+Not only are the functions available and functional, but the provided
 documentation and other arguments are also analyzed to provide in-depth
 documentation of each generated function: